Majors & Minors

 Honors Program

 The philosophy department participates in the honors program.
-Eligibility requirements, application procedures and specific project expectations for the philosophy department are available from either the department office or the Director of Academic Programs.
+Eligibility requirements, application procedures and specific project expectations for the department are available from either the department office or the Academic Programs and Advising Office.

 Topics Courses